 Intangibles are stated at historical cost less amortization.
-Amortization of customer relationships is calculated using the accelerated method as to reflect the pattern in which the economic benefits of the intangible assets are consumed.
 Amortization of other intangibles is calculated using the straight-line method.

 Intangible assets are reviewed for impairment quarterly or more frequently whenever changes or circumstances indicate the carrying amount of related assets may not be recoverable.